shredthaGNAR/list-of-my-starred-repos/README.md

 * [vintagesucks/awesome-stars](https://github.com/vintagesucks/awesome-stars): :star: A curated list of my GitHub stars
 * [myles/awesome-static-generators](https://github.com/myles/awesome-static-generators): A curated list of static web site generators.
 * [awesome-scripts/awesome-userscripts](https://github.com/awesome-scripts/awesome-userscripts): 📖  A curated list of Awesome Userscripts.
+* [jaredthecoder/awesome-vehicle-security](https://github.com/jaredthecoder/awesome-vehicle-security): 🚗  A curated list of resources for learning about vehicle security and car hacking.
 * [lkrjangid1/Awesome-Warez](https://github.com/lkrjangid1/Awesome-Warez): All your base are belong to us!
 * [nicolesaidy/awesome-web-design](https://github.com/nicolesaidy/awesome-web-design): 🎨 A curated list of awesome resources for digital designers.
 * [nuhmanpk/Awesome-Web-Hosting](https://github.com/nuhmanpk/Awesome-Web-Hosting): A curated list of free hosting providers for developers to deploy and manage web projects effortlessly.
 These platforms offer various features, including serverless functions, Git integration, unlimited bandwidth, and more.